 Some self-storage units are accessed from outside while others have entry doors inside a building.
 They generally range from 3 x 5′ spaces to large 20 x 30′ rooms.
 Some have security cameras while others have onsite security.
 You will also find that some storage facilities have “business” hours while others have extended hours.
 There are also units that offer climate control.
 The temperature inside them remains consistent, so you don’t have to worry about furniture being ruined from humidity or freezing temperatures.
 However, they are generally a bit more expensive.

 You may look at the price and think self-storage is just not in your budget.
 However, if storage is holding you back from downsizing to save money, you will still come out ahead even with the payment, if you move into a smaller home.
 Many people rent an apartment or house that is far larger than they need just to have extra space to store furniture.
-Not only are you paying more in rent; you are also playing higher utilities.
+Not only are you paying more in rent; but you are also paying higher utilities.

 Portable storage tends to be the most expensive option.
 It’s often available through moving companies that store furniture or sometimes, portable storage is the only service provided by some companies.
 This is a pretty convenient option that seems perfect at first, but it can have its disadvantages, too.
 First, portable storage is generally the most expensive option.
 The company drops a storage unit to you.
 You fill it, and they pick up and store it in their facility.

-The first thing you should know is that unless you only have a couple items, you will need multiple units, which also means you will need a driveway to hold them.
+The first thing you should know is that unless you only have a couple of items, you will need multiple units, which also means you will need a driveway to hold them.
 Depending on your situation, you may need to hire movers to load them for you.
-Another downside is that you don’t have access to your belongings unless you are having the units delivered to empty.
-This may be fine, if you literally only have a couple pieces of furniture in there, but if you included a few boxes or a desk with documents you may need this could post a problem.
+Another downside is that you don’t have access to your belongings unless you are having the units delivered empty.
+This may be fine if you literally only have a couple of pieces of furniture in there, but if you included a few boxes or a desk with documents you may need this could post a problem.

 FlatRate Storage Solutions